FACT CHECK: Is it true that JK lied and confronted President Joko Widodo? - ExBulletin

 FACT CHECK: Is it true that JK lied and confronted President Joko Widodo?

-The narration tries to convince that Jusuf Kalla did it default and facing directly President Joko Widodo.
+The narration tries to convince that Jusuf Kalla made a mistake and is directly confronted by President Joko Widodo.

 Jusuf Kalla is an Indonesian statesman, having served as Vice President of the Republic of Indonesia during the reign of President Joko Widodo, he is now the President General of the Indonesian Red Cross Society (PMI).